ARRANGING FOR BANDS by BJ Brooks

 Indefinite Pitch Instruments

 The indefinite pitched percussion can themselves be divided into membranophones, those instruments with a vibrating head and the idiophones, those instruments that are struck, shaken, etc. These instruments tend to also be categorized as “accessory” instruments.
-Rhythm creation can be aided with knowledge of the 40 basic rudiments as complied by the Percussive Arts Society (PAS).
+Rhythm creation can be aided with knowledge of the the 26 standard American rudiments first published by the National Association of Rudimental Drummers (NARD) in 1933.

 Percussion as a SectionCoordinating the instruments together can be challenging as one must know in advance the forces to be implemented.
 Again, it falls to the individual arrange to listen and look to standard works with attention to percussion implementation to gain insight for writing.